EU push for ocean energy set to fall short

 LONDON/MADRID Europe's wave and tidal power technology is likely to disappoint EU expectations for 2020 and take over a decade to contribute to energy supply in a significant way, even though it is chalking up rapid growth and drawing in big industrial investors.

-The nascent industry has attracted a flurry of investor activity over the past year, securing an estimated few hundred million euros from companies such as Siemens (SIEGn.DE) and Vattenfall .
+The nascent industry has attracted a flurry of investor activity over the past year, securing an estimated few hundred million euros from companies such as Siemens (SIEGn.DE) and Vattenfall VATN.UL.

 It is making fast progress from prototype devices toward full-scale sea trials and promises to be more reliable than many types of renewable power that depend on the weather.

-But those numbers are far less than European Union expectations for 8.5 billion euros (7.1 billion pounds) of investment and generation capacity of 3.6 gigawatts installed by 2020.
+But those numbers are far less than European Union expectations for 8.5 billion euros ($11.3 billion) of investment and generation capacity of 3.6 gigawatts installed by 2020.

 The technology, like other renewables, needs government financing help to reach commercial scale and then subsidies after that as it grows to more cost efficient.